bottad/rrtstar/README.md

 - kd -> using kd-tree datastructure
 - r  -> reverse mode

 The order of the Flags does not matter.
+Those flags can also be specifyed in the launch.json file contained in the .vscode/ folder to correctly run the debugger.

 ### Example:

 ```
 python src/main.py kd r
 ```
 In order to run the multi agent planner that implements a rather unrobust evading mechanism run muly_agent.py.
 In there you can also specify which config file should be loaded.
+Here no launch.jason file is provided, because it is not neccessary as there are no arguments that would need to be specified.

 ### Example: